spryker/spryker-docs/docs/scos/dev/data-import/202204.0/creating-a-data-importer.md

 ## Prerequisites

 <a name="prerequisites"></a>Before you start creating a data importer, you need to know what data it needs to include.
 We recommend you start by checking out the respective database tables you want to fill with data.
-The image below shows the table relation for product images.
+The following image shows the table relation for product images.
 ![Database schema](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/HowTos/HowTo+Add+New+DataImport+Type/product_image_import_database_schema.png)

 From this schema, you can easily identify the data columns you need for your import file.
 So the relevant fields to fill are: